-There was a small degree of occupational mobility within an individual's lifetime.
-We discuss this at length in Appendix C. There is also a concern with our assumption that the husband's occupation can be taken as a useful proxy of the household occupational status, even when we are calculating net reproduction for women.
-From a historical perspective, this is justified.
-Early modern England was a patriarchal society where men had many more opportunities and advantages than women, making the husband's occupational status particularly salient for fertility decisions.
+for fertility decisions.
+For example, from the 13th or 14th century to the late 19th century, married women were subject to the laws of coverture, which severely limited their legal and economic status (Blackstone and Kerr 1896, Holcombe 1983).
 However, it is true that if people regularly married outside their occupational group, defined by the occupation of their father, this could attenuate differences in net reproduction across groups.
 Accordingly, we attempted to measure marital homogamy in our data.
 We were only able to find both the groom's father's occupation and the bride's father's occupation for 4.5 per cent of married couples because we cannot observe these occupations for in-migrants.
 42.7 per cent of these couples married within their own social group.
 However, this figure is a severe underestimate of the degree of assortative matching since these couples chose from the smallest marriage pool possible: only people born and never migrating from one parish.
 Therefore, there are likely many individuals who migrated to find a partner in their own group or imported one into their own parish, especially among the wealthier classes.
 We see this to be true when looking at emigrants and immigrants below (see Tables 3 and 4).

 In our final analysis of fertility, we have chosen to combine group six, merchants and professionals, and group seven, gentry.
 We do this because our sample size for group seven is very small on certain margins and the demographic behaviour of the two groups was very similar.
 Combining the two groups also adds analytical clarity since both would have been the wealthiest in society at the time.
 Thus, we are left with six occupational groups, across which we can test for differences in marriage rates, childlessness, marital fertility and child mortality.
 However, we still include the people for whom the father's occupation is unknown (59.8 per cent) in the regressions, as these contribute to identifying the baseline hazard rate and the parish and time fixed effects.
+Our results are robust to excluding unknown occupations (not reported).